gittieatlas/PEP/tutorial/text.md

 ### Credits

+- [developers.google.com](https://developers.google.com/web/progressive-web-apps/)
+- [PWA Training Course with Sarah Clark](https://www.youtube.com/playlist?list=PLlyCyjh2pUe9RHFCJHU0kxpaivUzADPYk) This playlist is complete with the 'why' and the 'how' of PWA's
 - [Progressive Web App tutorial – learn to build a PWA from scratch](https://youtu.be/gcx-3qi7t7c) This example explains the concept of the `networkFirst` method really well in just plain javascript.
-- [PWA Training Course with Sarah Clark](https://www.youtube.com/playlist?list=PLlyCyjh2pUe9RHFCJHU0kxpaivUzADPYk) This playlist is complete with the 'why' and the 'how'
-- [developers.google.com](https://developers.google.com/web/progressive-web-apps/)